Abu Dhabi: Culture

 The Red Bull Air Race World Series has been a spectacular sporting staple for the city for many years, bringing tens of thousands to the waterfront.
 Another major event is the Abu Dhabi International Petroleum Exhibition and Conference (ADIPEC).

 The diversity of cuisine in Abu Dhabi reflects the cosmopolitan nature of society.
 Arab food is trendy and is available everywhere in the city, from the small shawarma to the upscale restaurants in the city's many hotels.
 Fast food and South Asian cuisine are also trendy and are widely available.
-The sale and consumption of pork, though not illegal, is regulated and sold only to non-Muslimss in designated areas.
+The sale and consumption of pork, though not illegal, is regulated and sold only to non-Muslims in designated areas.
 Similarly, the sale of alcoholic beverages is regulated.
-A liquor permit is required to purchase alcohol; however, alcohol, although available in bars and restaurants within four or five stars hotels.
+A liquor permit is required to purchase alcohol; however, alcohol is available in bars and restaurants within four or five stars hotels.
 Shisha and qahwa boutiques are also popular in Abu Dhabi.